DUI Defense CVC 23152, CVC 23153

 →5-Star Reviews on Yelp

-Clients appreciate his attention to detail and his availability.
+Clients value his attention to detail and his availability.
 Clients love how quickly Mr. Wagner returns calls, messages, and emails.

 “I want to THANK Richard Wagner for getting my 2 counts of DUI dismissed and not losing my drivers license (no restrictions).
 He has great knowledge of the system and how to help you through the entire process.
 I couldn't imagine trying to do this without him.
 THANKS AGAIN!”
 D.C., Dana Point Read what former clients have to say